-The incident happened in the late afternoon in June, 2012.
+The incident happened in the afternoon in residential area in the San Francisco Bay area.
+The weather was clear and sunny and the ambient noise level in the neighborhood was normal.
 At the time of the plaintiff’s arrival, the defendant was in her garden approximately 90 feet away from the front gate with Lucy nearby.
-The front gate was not visible from this location.
-Hanging on the fence next to the front gate, was a “Beware of Dog” warning sign.
-The plaintiff denies that she saw this sign, however.
+The front gate was not visible to the defendant or Lucy from this location.
+Near the front gate, and clearly visible to visitors who approached the front gate was a “Beware of Dog” sign.
+The plaintiff denied that she saw this warning sign.

-The plaintiff testified that she parked her truck in front of the defendant’s property and approached the closed front gate with the envelope in her hand.
-She alleges that did not enter the property through the gate at this time, however.
+The plaintiff testified that she parked her truck in front of the defendant’s property and approached the closed front gate with the envelope that needed delivery in her hand.
+She testified that did not enter the property through the gate at this time.
 She testified that she heard the defendant talking some distance away.
-In order to make her presence known, she shouted “UPS delivery”.
-The defendant did not respond, and then according to the plaintiff, she threw the envelope that needed delivery over the gate, but the wind blew it back into her hand.
+And in order to make her presence known, she shouted “UPS delivery”.
+The defendant did not respond,, however.
+Then according to the plaintiff, she threw the envelope that needed delivery over the gate, but the wind blew the envelope back into her hand.

-She then again called out “UPS delivery”, several times and she rattled the gate, and she jingled her keys in an attempt to make her presence known.
-The defendant did not respond nor did she see any dog.
-She then opened the gate and entered the front yard and tossed the envelope on the front porch.
-She turned to exit, but unexpectedly the defendant’s German Shepherd was now in her proximity.
-Immediately thereafter She was then attacked by Lucy and she sustained serious dog bite injury to her left thigh and calf.
-The plaintiff heard the commotion and arrived on the scene and pulled Lucy from plaintiff.
-The plaintiff testified that approximately 40-60 seconds elapsed from the time when she first made her presence known (that is, by shouting “UPS delivery”, etc.) to when she was confronted by Lucy.
+She then again called out “UPS delivery”, several times and she rattled the gate, and she alleges that she jingled her keys in an attempt to make her presence known.
+The defendant did not respond.
+The plaintiff then opened the gate and entered the front yard and tossed the envelope on the defendant’s front porch.
+She turned to exit, but the defendant’s German Shepherd was now in her proximity.
+Seconds later she was was attacked by Lucy and sustained serious dog bite injury to her left thigh and calf.
+The plaintiff heard the commotion and arrived on the scene and pulled Lucy from the plaintiff.
+The plaintiff testified that approximately 40-60 seconds elapsed from the time when she first made her presence known (that is, by shouting “UPS delivery”, etc.) to when she was bitten.

-The defense questioned the plaintiff’s version of events.
+The defense questioned the plaintiff’s version of events, however.
 Rather, the defense believed the plaintiff entered the property without properly checking for the presence of a dog.
 The defense believed that the plaintiff should have known that a dog was present on the property because of the “Beware of Dog” sign next to the gate.
-Moreover, the defense believed that given the strong territorial nature of this German Shepherd, if she had called out “UPS delivery”, rattled the gate and jingled her keys, then she should have been confronted by Lucy shortly thereafter and much sooner than the 40-60 seconds she testified it took the dog to reach her from a distance of approximately 90 feet.
-The defense argued that the presence of the dog should have given her ample notice of the danger present on the property.
+Moreover, the defense believed that given the strong territorial nature of this German Shepherd, if she had called out “UPS delivery”, rattled the gate and then jingled her keys, then the plaintiff should have been confronted by Lucy shortly thereafter and before she enter the property through the front gate.
 The defense acknowledged liability, under California’s strict liability for dog bites, but sought to mitigate monetary damages to the plaintiff because of her comparative fault.

 Animal behavior reconstruction

 These stimuli were specifically chosen because they were the cues that the plaintiff said she used to make the defendant aware of her presence at the front gate.
-The attempt was made to reconstruct the situation as closely as possible.
-To reach the gate, Lucy had to run through bushes on one side of the property, or alternatively move to her right and go and traversed down a cement pathway.
+To reach the gate from the garden, Lucy had to run through bushes on one side of the garden or alternatively move to her right and go and traversed down a cement pathway the front gate.
 Each route was approximately 90 feet from the gate.

-The results of the first test, that of the calling out “UPS delivery” were as follows: Lucy immediately barked, and then very quickly she came through the bushes, reached the gate, and started to aggressively bark at the evaluator.
+The results of the first test, that of the calling out “UPS delivery” were as follows: Lucy immediately barked, and then very quickly she came through the bushes, reached the gate, and started to aggressively bark at the tester.
 The time it took her to reach the gate from the garden was 13.5 seconds.
-View video

-The second test followed approximately 10 minutes later.
+The second test followed approximately 15 minutes later.
 The evaluator rattled the gate, and 17.4 seconds later Lucy reached the gate and started barking at the evaluator in an aggressive manner.
-View video

 On the third test, the evaluator jingled the keys, and in this instance, Lucy ran to the gate through the bushes.
-When she reached the gate, she repeatedly barked at the evaluator in an aggressive manner.
+When she reached the gate, she repeatedly barked at the tester in an aggressive manner.
 It took Lucy 20.3 seconds to reach the gate.
-View video

-At the conclusion of the third test, the evaluator entered owner’s home and sat in the living room in the presence of both defendants.
-Lucy entered the living room, approached the evaluator in a curious manner to investigate, and then she walked away and settled a short distance away in the hallway.
-This was in marked contrast to her aggressive reactivity earlier when she encountered the evaluator at the front gate.
+At the conclusion of the third test, the tester entered owner’s home and sat in the living room in the presence of both defendants.
+Lucy entered the living room, approached the tester in a curious manner to investigate, and then she walked away and settled a short distance away in the hallway.
+This was in marked contrast to her aggressive reactivity earlier when she encountered Dr. Polsky ( the tester) at the front gate.

-The defendants fully acknowledged that Lucy was very protective of her territory, but yet accepting and friendly to people invited into the home.
-The owners noted that Lucy had never bitten a person prior to the incident with the plaintiff.
-They had never received any complaints about her, and they had taken Lucy through obedience school.
+The defendants fully acknowledged that Lucy was protective of her territory, but yet accepting and friendly to people invited into the home.
+My observations confirm the defendant’s beliefs.
+Moreover, The defendants noted that Lucy had never bitten a person before the incident with the plaintiff.
+They had never received any complaints about Lucy, and they had taken Lucy through obedience school.
 It appeared that Lucy was a typical well-bred German Shepherd dog.
 Namely, protective of her territory, accepting of strangers invited into the home, and exceptionally loyal to her owners.

-The results show faster response times with the more readily detectable stimuli.
-Lucy’s response time to reach the gate was fastest with the shouting, and faster with the gate rattling when compared with rattling keys.
-Her slowest response time to reach the gate and act aggressively was about 20 seconds.
+The results show faster response times than that alleged by the plaintiff.
+Lucy’s response time to reach the gate was fastest with the shouting (test one), and faster with the gate rattling compared with the third test, just jingling the keys.
+Accordingly, jingling the keys resulted in the slowest response time to reach the gate, which was about 20 seconds.

-These results show that the the plaintiff’s testimony was inconsistent with the time it should have taken Lucy to reach the front of the house from 90 feet away had she shouted “UPS delivery”, or rattled the gate, or jingled her keys before opening the gate to enter the property.
-Had she done this, Lucy should have reached the front of the house much sooner than 40-60 seconds.
-Rather, behavioral testing showed that had the plaintiff used these stimuli to make her presence known then Lucy should have reached the front of the house within 20 seconds, therefore giving plaintiff ample warning about the danger of entering the property to make her delivery.
-The results of the behavioral testing are more consistent with the plaintiff entering the property by simply opening the gate, and not acting in the way she said she did to make her presence known to the defendant.
+These results show that the the plaintiff’s testimony was inconsistent with the time it should have taken Lucy to reach the front of the house from 90 feet away after she allegedly shouted “UPS delivery”, or rattled the gate, or jingled her keys before opening the gate in entering into the defendant yard to make her delivery.
+Had the plaintiff taken any of these actions to make her presence known, Lucy should have reached the front of the house much sooner than 40-60 seconds, as alleged by the plaintiff.
+Rather, behavioral testing showed that if the plaintiff used these stimuli to make her presence known then Lucy should have reached the front gate within 20 seconds, therefore giving plaintiff ample warning about the danger of entering the property to make her delivery.
+In sum, the results of the behavioral testing are consistent with the plaintiff opening the gate in entering the yard without taking the steps she alleges to have taken to make her presence known.

-Given the above, settlement was reached between the parties.
-The amount of compensation the plaintiff received for her injuries was reduced relative to what they initially demanded.
-The settlement amount was not disclosed to this writer.
+Settlement was reached between the parties.
+The amount of compensation the plaintiff received was lower than what was initially demanded.
+The settlement amount was not disclosed to Dr. Polsky.